dav-he123/Python-Project-3/README.md

 The instructions below will guide you to obtain a copy of the project and get it up and running on your local machine for development and testing purposes.

+# Prerequisites

+Here are the things you will need to get the Project 3.ipynb file up and running in your local machine.